Unable to start PLAYDECK

 Solution 4 (Bios):

-If you have to GPUs installed, one internal and one dedicated, it might be nessecary to DISABLE your internal GPU or set your dedicated GPU as PRIMARY.
+If you have two GPUs installed, one internal and one dedicated, it might be nessecary to DISABLE your internal GPU or set your dedicated GPU as PRIMARY.
 This can be done in the BIOS.
 Restart your PC and hit DEL Key several times to open your BIOS.

 Solution 5 (Notebooks):